 Microban ZPTech technology is a very durable example of an antimicrobial.
 Durability testing shows that polymers soaked for 2000 hours at 70°C in a detergent bath containing 3000 ppm ZPTech remained 99.99% effective in preventing the growth of Klebsiella pneumoniae, a gram-negative bacteria associated with hospital-acquired infections.

 Remember, not every company utilizes the same antimicrobials in the same way.
 The recent appeal of EPA approval from a nanosilver antimicrobial shows that not all examples of antimicrobials are applied in the same safe way that Microban applies our antimicrobial technology.
-We set the gold standard for antimicrobial performance and continually innovate to raise the bar, ensuring the latest technology without sacrificing safety.
+We set the gold standard for antimicrobial performance and continually innovate to raise the bar, ensuring the latest technology without sacrificing on safety.
 Contact us today to learn more about how you can implement these examples of antimicrobials into your products.